Think older people have no stakes in the climate crisis? Think again.

 In other words, older people are the main service users of social care.
 That means they’re the most likely to be asked to contribute directly to their own costs, which the DHSC estimates at £683 per week.
 Which begs another question: what other things are older people disproportionately paying for?

-Well, unsurprisingly in this more-than-usually cold and rainy country, one of those costs is energy and fuel.
+Well, unsurprisingly in this more-than-usually cold and rainy country, energy and fuel.

 If you press the play button just underneath the graph title, you’ll see that this is a remarkably consistent trend over the years—or at least over the four years of data that we have, from 2015 to 2019.